leverimmy/hexo-d2/README.md

 ## Installation

+### Step 1: Install d2

-First of all, you need to install `d2`:
+To use this plugin, you need to install the d2 diagramming tool:

 ```bash
 curl -fsSL https://d2lang.com/install.sh | sh -s --
 ```

-Next install the plugin `hexo-d2`:
+### Step 2: Install hexo-d2

+Next, add the hexo-d2 plugin to your Hexo project:

 ```bash
 npm install hexo-d2 --save